 There will be a HUGE grape harvest this fall.
 Especially since I allowed the grapes to grow all over the front of the shed. 🙂

-Well anyway, before this little renovation took place, I was having a big ‘ol pity party over the dustbowl styled flowerbeds and spotty looking lawn.
+Before this little renovation took place, I was having a big ‘ol pity party over the dustbowl styled flowerbeds and spotty looking lawn.
 The yard just needed more charm without becoming more work, know what I mean?